 - Daily access to a computer, a printer, and the Internet (Be prepared to access Canvas every day.) - An active CR email account that you check regularly for messages and announcements - The ability to post/submit Microsoft Word compatible documents - Writing supplies to bring to every class: pens, 2 different colored highlighters, 8 1⁄2 x 11 lined paper - A stapler (Loose papers will not be accepted.) - At least 1 manila folder (For submitting work in each Working Portfolio) - A 3-ring binder with divided sections (to save and organize ALL your work & handouts from this course). - A USB Flash drive for archiving your work.
-Please be sure to back up all files in a few different ways, such as emailing documents, saving them to Google Drive, adding them to Canvas, keeping paper copies, etc...
+Back up all files in a few different ways-email, Google Drive, Canvas, keeping paper copies, the flash drive, etc...